Border Patrol Faulted For Favoring Steel And Concrete Wall Over High-Tech Solutions

 Trump's massive border wall gets all the buzz.

-But U.S. Customs and Border Protection is quietly testing a new generation of free-standing surveillance towers, on the Arizona border, that could revolutionize border security.
+But U.S. Customs and Border Protection is quietly testing a new generation of free-standing surveillance towers on the Arizona border that could revolutionize border security.
 The telescoping towers are equipped with infrared and daytime cameras, along with laser range-finders and illuminators that can zoom in on a target miles away for a close-up.
 They're mounted in the bed of a Ford F-150 pickup, so they're completely mobile and can be operated remotely.

 They can tell an agent if an object moving north is a cow or a single migrant or a family.